nengo/nengo-dl/README.rst

   training methods
 - faster simulation speed, on both CPU and GPU
-- inserting networks defined using TensorFlow (such as convolutional neural networks) directly into a Nengo model
+- inserting networks defined using TensorFlow (such as deep learning architectures) directly into a Nengo model

 **Documentation**